New Friday NCS – Andriy KD2KUB

 Net Controls & Liaisons WANTED!

 Interested in taking control of the net as a net control station?
 This is one place where you’re encouraged to try it out without making a commitment.
 If you enjoy it, we can always use alternate or standby net control stations to fill in when our regular stations are not available.
 In addition, we are looking for General or Extra class license holders that may be interested in being a liaison from OCTEN to NYPON (New York Public Operations Net) which meets daily at 5PM on 80 meters (3925 kHz).
-If you are interested in either being a liaison to other nets or trying out net control, email OCTEN@WNYHAM.COM to get started!
+We are also looking for NTS DIGITAL Stations.
+If you are interested in either being a liaison to other nets or trying out net control, email OCTEN315@GMAIL.COM to get started!

 OCTEN Google Calendar